 Venue: High Upfold Barn

 Focus is for Sixth Form students.
-A chance to study the bible in depth and get going in Christian discipleship before hearing off to university or the world of work.
+A chance to study the bible in depth and get going in Christian discipleship before heading off to university or the world of work.

 Venue: Ashcombe (Cubitt Hm’s house)